 And not long after, the original twelve STAR WARS figures could be found at stores.

 Please note: I don’t have all the original variations of some of these figures.
-For example, the Jawa had a vinyl cape at first, rather than the the fabric cloak pictured above.
+The Jawa had a vinyl cape at first, rather than the fabric cloak pictured above.
 The lightsabers were also double telescoping at first.
-And Luke had blond hair originally instead of the brown hair you see above.
+Also, Luke was produced with both blond and brown hair.
+The one with brown hair is pictured above.
+(I used to have the blond one as well, but the head broke off.)
 Despite some of the accessory and paint variations, these are the basic twelve original SW figures.